premierutility/fulcrum-fusion/README.md

 ### Port

 If the environment variable $PORT is set, the Sinatra app will listen there.
+This can also be overridden in config.rb by defining the port there.
 Otherwise, it will default to 4567.

 ### Webhooks